 Pensacola, America's First Settlement On The Dream Coast

-The vibrant color of the Gulf of Mexico around Pensacola and the blazing white shine of its sandy beaches make this stretch of Florida's coast a dreamland.
+The vibrant shades of blue and green in the Gulf of Mexico around Pensacola and the blazing white sheen of its sandy beaches under clear skies make this stretch of Florida's coast a dreamland.
+Water activities and the region’s Flori-Mex fusion cuisine add to the lure of visitors.
+Tales of UFO visitations include an air of mystery around Pensacola that intrigue still others who enjoy the Florida Panhandle.

 According to the city web site, Pensacola was founded in 1559 by the Spaniard Don Tristan de Luna.
-Pensacola's founding was celebrated with the first Catholic Mass in North America, led by Spanish leaders.
+Its founding was celebrated with the first Catholic Mass held in North America, directed by Spanish leaders.
+Today, almost 500 years later, Historic Pensacola Village is a museum complex that includes several original 19th-century buildings.
+Structures older than that are unfortunately absent.

-The tradition of Thanksgiving in all things, in addition to hundreds of years of Native North and South American monthly celebrations, was carried on by settlers in Pensacola to develop into the Spanish American Thanksgiving traditions that predate those of the British settlers at Plimouth Colony, Massachusetts by over 50 years.
+The tradition of giving thanks in all things, in addition to hundreds of years of related Native North- and South American monthly celebrations, was carried on by early Spanish settlers in Pensacola.
+This developed into the Spanish American Thanksgiving traditions that predate those of the British settlers at Plimouth Colony, Massachusetts by over 50 years.
+Aside from Native North Americans, the original Spanish Pensacolans held the first American Thanksgiving.

-The oldest Spanish settlement in what is now USA, Pensacola was followed by several other Spanish settlements before the rest of Europe founded additional cities and towns along the American Atlantic Coast and all sides of the Gulf of Mexico.
+The oldest Spanish community in what is now USA, Pensacola was followed by several other Hispanic settlements before the rest of Europe arrived and began additional cities and towns along the Atlantic Coast and all sides of the Gulf of Mexico.
+St. Augustine is the oldest city in continual operation in the state, also located along the Dream Coast.

 Beautiful Pensacola Beach